Services for Your Family

 - An extra tooth is impeding other teeth from erupting

 Before removing a tooth, an x-ray of the tooth will be taken.
 Your medical and oral history will also be reviewed.
 Antibiotics may be administered and will depend on the patient and procedure.
-They are usually given if you have an infection, weakened immune system or your surgery will be long.
+They are usually given if you have an infection, a weakened immune system, or your surgery will be long.
 Sedation can also be given if the patient prefers it.

 Once the tooth is extracted, a blood clot will often form in the socket.
 You will be required to bite down on gauze to stop the bleeding.
 Stitches may be placed to seal the extraction site.
 Depending on your situation, your dentist may recommend you replace the tooth to prevent possible complications.

 If any cavities are discovered, they may need to be filled.
-If a cavity is large and isn’t filled, it can become larger and cause oral serious health complications.
+If a cavity is large and isn’t filled, it can become larger and cause serious oral health complications.

 - Direct fillings – these are given directly into a cavity that has had the decay already removed.

-- Indirect fillings – these often require multiple visits, and can include inlays and crowns.
+- Indirect fillings – these often require multiple visits and can include inlays and crowns.
 They are created in the lab to fit your tooth.

 Missing teeth can make speaking, chewing, and smiling problematic.
 Although there are a variety of tooth replacement options, dental implants are the best way to replace missing teeth.